Internet Archive Book Images [No restrictions], via Wikimedia Commons

 Barnsboro Inn (Est. 1720) | Sewell

-The inn provided lodging, food, and drink from its beginning and has also been known as the Spread Eagle, Crooked Billet Inn, and Barnsboro Hotel.
-As times changed it turned into just a restaurant and bar.
-It was built with twelve-by-sixteen-inch square cedar logs and listed in the National Register of Historic Places in Gloucester County in 1973.
-Today, it features happy hours, comfort food, and an outdoor patio.
+The Barnsboro Inn has provided lodging, food, and drink during various periods of its long history and has also been known as the Spread Eagle, Crooked Billet Inn, and Barnsboro Hotel.
+Constructed with massive cedar logs, the building was added to the National Register of Historic Places in 1973.
+Today, it operates as a restaurant and bar.

 New York